TIBCOSoftware/tp-helm-charts/docs/workshop/air-gapped-system/README.md

 00000000: 1f8b 0800 0000 0000 00ff ecf2 638c 2f40  ................
 ```

 Bytes 10–11 should be non-zero (e.g. `ec f2`).
-If you see `00 ff`, the layer was re-encoded — re-mirror using `sync-images.sh` or `skopeo copy --all` before proceeding.
+If you see `00 ff`, the layer was re-encoded — re-mirror using `sync-images.sh` or `skopeo copy --all --preserve-digests` before proceeding.

 # Download Helm Charts